Wabash National Corporation Announces Quarterly Dividend

 LAFAYETTE, Ind., Feb.
-21, 2022 (GLOBE NEWSWIRE) -- Wabash National Corporation (:WNC) today announced that its board of directors declared a regular quarterly dividend of $0.08 per share of the company’s common stock, payable on April 28, 2022, to stockholders of record on April 7, 2022.
+21, 2022 (GLOBE NEWSWIRE) -- Wabash National Corporation (NYSE:WNC, Financial) today announced that its board of directors declared a regular quarterly dividend of $0.08 per share of the company’s common stock, payable on April 28, 2022, to stockholders of record on April 7, 2022.

 About Wabash